 Once the rules are in place, play “junkyard.”
 Divide the snowballs in half and dump half onto each side of the room.
 Set a timer for a specific amount of time.
 Each team will work to clear their side of the room.

 When the timer goes off, all throwing stops.
 Teams count the number of snowballs on their side of the room.
-Lowest score works.
+Lowest score wins.

 Our students have come up with variations over the years.